SMPG Facilitator Training

 Facilitator training includes:

-Certified SENG Facilitators are expected to be competent in the following areas:
+Certified SENG Facilitators are expected to have the following competencies:

 Emotional intelligence: SMPG facilitators are sensitive to others’ emotions and respectful of parent participants’ viewpoints, knowledge, and experience.
 Additionally, SMPG facilitators recognize and respond appropriately to parents’ feelings, attitudes, and concerns.
 Because there may be many different backgrounds, experience levels, and opinions in the same group, facilitators must be able to handle a variety of opinions and conversations.
 They must pay close attention to the dynamics in the room, be flexible to meet the emotional needs of parent participants, and create an open and trusting environment.
 Monitoring parent participant emotions during a group session helps the facilitator gauge when it may be time to change direction if conflict arises, if discussion needs to be refocused, or if there is a need to delve deeper into a topic.